 The Compliance section is tasked with ensuring that APCD regulations are followed.
-This work is done by a group of dedicated compliance officers, engineers, and environmental specialists and can range from investigating citizen reports about air pollution issues to routine inspection of industrial sources.
+This work is done by a group of dedicated compliance officers, engineers, and environmental specialists and can range from investigating resident reports about air pollution issues to routine inspection of industrial sources.

 Below is a basic overview of compliance activities.
 Each header links to a page that provides more detail.